-Margo Fowkes is the founder of Salt Water, an online community and resource hub for those grieving the loss of a loved one.
-Margo lost her beloved son, Jimmy, to cancer in 2014.
-Her grief journey began when Jimmy was diagnosed with a malignant brain tumor at the age of thirteen.
+This is a guest post by Margo Fowkes, founder of Salt Water, an online community and resource hub for those grieving the loss of a loved one.

 Above: Jimmy and Margo at the beach

-Margo was inspired by her son’s extraordinary attitude throughout his eight year battle with cancer.
-It’s one of the biggest reasons why she began bringing grief support to others through her organization, Salt Water.
+While grieving, she was also inspired by her son’s extraordinary attitude throughout his eight year battle with cancer.
+It’s one of the biggest reasons why she began bringing grief support to others through her grief resource site, Salt Water.

 Jimmy’s death upended my life in so many different ways.
 [First,] I was no longer parenting my son, my oldest child.
 I was no longer caring for Jimmy, researching treatment options, contacting doctors, advocating for his needs.
 I found myself struggling mightily with questions [that strangers would asked me] like “What do you do?”, “How many children do you have?”, “Where do your kids go to school?”
 After [Jimmy] died, I struggled to figure out who I was and what I wanted to do for the rest of my life.